In addition to Science and Technology, students visit Art, Library, Music, Spanish, and Physical Education specialist classes each week.

 Learning Spanish at Village is truly an interactive language learning experience.
 Using the QTalk Language Program, students work toward building a strong foundation of the Spanish language in the areas of listening, speaking, reading, and writing.
 The Spanish teachers at Village work closely with grade level teachers to develop developmentally appropriate Spanish lessons.

-Lower school students, grades TK through second, have Spanish three times a week for thirty minutes.
+Students have Spanish three times a an 8-day cycle beginning with thirty minutes for our youngest students and building to an hour for our oldest students.
 The focus for lower school students is on aural comprehension and verbal production.
 Through interactive lessons, activities, games, and songs students begin to make language connections to ultimately create, understand, and share what they have learned using complete sentences.

-Upper school students, grades three through six, have Spanish three times a week for forty minutes.
-Students become familiar with the parts of speech within sentence structures in Spanish.
+In the older grades students become familiar with the parts of speech within sentence structures in Spanish.
 Students create and share sentences, paragraphs, dialogues, and stories in their composition books.
 In grades four through six, students use google.docs as a tool to create and share Spanish work.
 Students learn about the structures and functions of language as they pertain to Spanish.